Coral dispersal: a local affair

 Text: Dutch Caribbean Nature Alliance

-Images: Dedi Habank (leadphoto: finger coral); Robert Pavsic
+Images: Dedi Habank (leadphoto: low-life lettuce coral); Robert Pavsic